section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 In the constructor, we initialize its properties and assign parameters to it, as follows:

 - `crypto-js/sha256`: This is the module we've imported to calculate the hash of each block.
-We convert it to string using `toString()` method as the module will return the object.
+We converted it to string using `toString()` method as the module will return the object.

-- `index`: This is a distinctive number tracking the index of every block in the blockchain
+- `index`: This is a distinctive number tracking the index of every block in the blockchain.

 - `current_time`: As the name states, it keeps a record of the time when each transaction is completed.